Jay3112/Facial-Emotion-Recognition/README.md

 * Run RM_Proj_Data_Process.py, RM_Proj_NN.py one by one to execute the whole project in the local machine.
 * **make sure you change all the paths given in code according to your local machine**

-Method 3 (For colab/ local machine):
-* If you want to use .npy files which contain already preprocessed data.
-* Download all the .npy files and run RM_Proj_NN.ipynb or RM_Proj_NN.py

-Method 4 (For colab/ local machine):
-* If you need very fast execution you can use .npy files along with .hdf5 files.
-* Download all the .npy and .hdf5 files.
-* Run modeules given below from file RM_Proj_NN.ipynb or RM_Proj_NN.py
-  * Ensemble Learning for Rawdata (ResNet50 + VGG16 + DenseNet121)
-  * Classification report and Confusion Matrix for Raw data
-  * Ensemble Learning for Sobel filtered data (ResNet50 + VGG16 + DenseNet121)
-  * Classification report and Confusion matrix for Sobel filtered data

 ### Results
 Accuracy and loss curves, confusion matrix, classification report are availbale in [Result images](Images/) folder.</br>